False U.S. Citizenship Claims: Risks & Consequences

 Aggravated felonies under immigration law encompass a wide range of offenses, many of which are serious crimes like murder, rape, drug trafficking, child pornography, and more.
 A conviction for an aggravated felony can have dire consequences, including almost certain deportation.

 Notably, even a suspended sentence or partial imprisonment can trigger this classification.
-In cases where an individual has been convicted of an aggravated felony, it’s challenging to avoid deportation unless they can prove a likelihood of torture upon return to their home country.
+If someone is convicted of an aggravated felony, they struggle to avoid deportation unless they can demonstrate a strong likelihood of facing torture if they return to their home country.

 Other Crimes That Can Lead to Deportation

-Apart from CMTs and aggravated felonies, a comprehensive list of deportable offenses is detailed in Section 237 of the Immigration and Nationality Act.
+In addition to CMTs and aggravated felonies, Section 237 of the Immigration and Nationality Act details a comprehensive list of deportable offenses.
 This list includes drug crimes, illegal firearms possession, domestic violence, stalking, child abuse or neglect, human trafficking, terrorist activity, and more.

 Seeking Legal Guidance